Learn about our program and how to get involved.

 Our mission is to inspire a greater public appreciation for relief printmaking and extend its practice among contemporary artists.

 BIG INK is an organized network of creative thinkers focused on carving, printing, and promoting large scale woodcuts.
 We invite artists, via a call-for-entry application process, to submit a proposal to create a woodcut, at least 24” x 36” in dimension, through bigink.org.
-Approximately fourteen artists are accepted per event and given two months to carve an image.
+Approximately sixteen artists are accepted per event and given two months to carve an image.
 At the end of the two months, BIG INK meets with the artists at a predetermined space, such as an art center, festival, or community print shop, and helps them print his or her woodcut onto paper.
 These events culminate in exhibition opportunities and potential sales for the artists who participate.

 In addition to our call-for-entry program, BIG INK also works with organizations for a flat fee.
 This is common with universities who’d like us to do a public demonstration or assist in printing work made by their students.
 For museums, BIG INK is an engaging educational component to print related exhibitions and is a great community building program.
 BIG INK is also an excellent example of how arts management is multifaceted and constantly evolving.
 Hosting a printing event, organizing an exhibit, or holding a lecture helps the next generation of creatives contextualize what skills are needed to succeed in the arts.

 Initially, BIG INK began as a way for Lyell Castonguay and his partner, Carand, to share their acquired knowledge of the medium with others.
-Since 2012, a national community of over a hundred past participants has formed!
+Since 2012, a national community of over two hundred past participants has formed!
 We believe it’s important that the prints produced at BIG INK events are seen and appreciated as a whole.
 Therefore, each participants work is professionally photographed and added to the bigink.org online gallery.

 "The Big Tuna" Giant Mobile Press